-The SEOptimist project began from a vision I had a ways back about the way we market on the web.
-I’d been in the digital marketing and SEO arena for many years, and worked in and out of agencies.
+The SEOptimist project began as a vision I had a ways back about the way we market on the web.
+I got my start in this world as a teenager learning HTML and building websites, and going to college for writing.

-Each time I worked at an agency it shaped my skills when I returned to freelance, but in some cases it also showed me exactly what is wrong with its status quo.
+Agency work was a great place to learn, but in some cases it also showed me exactly what is wrong with the status quo.
 There are good reasons some people have a negative impression of SEO and web marketing itself, and any SEO worth their salt has probably encountered their share of prospects with that same story:

 “I’ve already worked with several web people and my site still isn’t doing anything.”

 This happens because SEO is complex, and many pros offer a subset of SEO tools.
 Opinions differ, and certain advice gets repeated constantly that is frankly… incomplete.